fondemen/n-orm/README.md

 	.withAtMost(1000).elements().go();
 ```

-More information is available [to create a data model](https://github.com/fondemen/n-orm/wiki/WritingModels).
+More information is available [to create a data model](https://github.com/fondemen/n-orm/wiki/DataModel).

 See also the [GettingStarted](https://github.com/fondemen/n-orm/wiki/GettingStarted) section to start working.
-You may also want to have a look at the [API](https://github.com/fondemen/n-orm/wiki/API).
+You might also want to have a look at the [API](https://github.com/fondemen/n-orm/wiki/API).

 A [sample project](https://github.com/fondemen/n-orm/tree/master/sample) is available so that you can start with something that is immediately working.